Make a Right to Information application

 If documents are required for a current court proceeding, parties to the proceeding can access the department’s documents via subpoena or other Notices of the Court (for example, Notices of Non-Party Disclosure or Notices to Produce).
 Discuss the option of accessing documents via subpoena or similar notice with your legal representative and contact the Registry of the relevant Court or Tribunal to have a notice issued to the department.

-The subpoena must be addressed to the Director-General, Department of Energy and Public Works and be delivered to the RTI and Privacy Unit.
+The subpoena must be addressed to the Director-General, Department of Energy and Climate and be delivered to the RTI and Privacy Unit.

 - Last updated: